guomics-lab/MassNet-DDA/README.md

 The time estimated for setting up is 10-20 minutes depending on network speed and platform.

+> **⚠️Note**: This Docker container includes only the runtime environment — no models are included!
+Please make sure you have downloaded the required models from the official or designated sources and loaded them correctly as described in the documentation.

 ## Usage

 ### Option 1: Use a Pre-built Docker Image (Recommended)